 Not sure yet?
 Besides the awful color palette and type selections, the flag waving ever-so-hopefully at the top is union down.
 Do you know what that means?
 I do.

 Matt Lee Anderson has written a pretty good review of Gabe Lyons’ buzzed-about book, The Next Christians.
 I haven’t read it, so I can’t claim to have a sound opinion on it.
-But I want to concur with his slight criticism of the triumphalist tone of the “next Christians” [...]
+But I want to concur with his slight criticism of the triumphalist tone of the “next Christians” narrative, which [...]

 Twice in a week now we’ve seen religious conservatives trotting out the New Testament in defense of tax policies that favor the wealthy.
 I’m not opposed to using Scripture to bolster a political point, and it’s Jordan Sekulow’s prerogative if he wants to go on record supporting tax cuts for the rich.
 But [...]